 Apparently, cooking with lavender is now trendy.
-Where I live, we didn't realize it ever wasn't, but I'm glad it's now an in thing, so that more people get to know edible lavender.
+Where I live, we didn't realize it ever wasn't, but I'm glad it's now an in-thing so that more people get to know edible lavender.

-- 1 1/2 cups all-purpose flour
+- 1 ½ cups all-purpose flour

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1 cup full fat or greek plain yogurt
+- 1 cup full fat or Greek plain yogurt

 - 1 cup sugar

-- 3 tbsp lavender buds
+- 3 tablespoon lavender buds

 - juice and zest of one lemon

-- 1/2 tsp vanilla extract
+- ½ teaspoon vanilla extract

-- 1/2 cup vegetable oil
+- ½ cup vegetable oil

 - 2 large eggs

-- 1/3 cup icing sugar
+- ⅓ cup icing sugar

-Stir together lemon juice and icing sugar in a small pot and cook until sugar is dissolved.
+- Make the glaze: Stir together lemon juice and icing sugar in a small pot and cook until sugar is dissolved.
 Allow to cool.

-Store at room temperate in a covered container for up to 3 days
+- Store at room temperate in a covered container for up to 3 days